-4. Appointment of Registrar
+Appointment of Registrar.

-The Director General of the National Agricultural Seeds Council shall be the Registrar of the Plant Variety Protection Office and he shall appoint an officer as Deputy Registrar. –
+4. (1) The Board shall appoint a fit and proper person as the Registrar on the recommendation of the Director-General.

-The Deputy Registrar shall have at least a Masters Degree in Plant Breeding, Seed Science, Agronomy or in related fields with a minimum of 7 years cognate experience who shall perform the functions assigned to him by the Registrar ; and
+(2) The Registrar shall have at least a master’s degree in plant breeding, seed science, agronomy or in related fields with a minimum of seven years cognate experience and shall perform the functions assigned to him by the Director-General.

-There shall for the purpose of this Act be appointed such other grades of assistants as the Registrar may consider necessary for the enforcement of the provisions of this Act.

-The Deputy Registrar shall be responsible for the day to day management and administration of the Office and answerable to the Registrar.
+(3) The Registrar shall be responsible for the day-to-day management and administration of the Office and answerable to the Director-General.

-5. Functions of the Office
+Functions of the Office.

-The functions of the Office shall be to -
+5. The Office shall :

 (a) grant breeders' rights;